rcgsheffield/sheffield_hpc/stanage/software/apps/julia.rst

 -----------------
 After connecting to Stanage,  start an interactive session with the ``srun --pty bash –i`` command.

-The latest version of MATLAB (currently 2022a) is made available by running:
+Load a particular version of Julia with:

 .. code-block:: bash